hilay020905/AMBA_APB/README.md

 * Basic self-checking logic
 * Simulation finish and pass/fail reporting

+## ℹ️ About APB AMBA

+The Advanced Peripheral Bus (APB) is a part of the AMBA (Advanced Microcontroller Bus Architecture) specification developed by ARM.
+It is optimized for low‐bandwidth and low‐power communication with peripheral components.
+APB uses a simple, non‑pipelined protocol that does not support burst transfers or complex handshaking like AHB or AXI, making it ideal for register access inside SoCs.
+Typical APB signals include PCLK (clock), PRESETn (reset), PSEL (select), PENABLE (enable), PWRITE (read/write control), PADDR (address), PWDATA (write data), and PRDATA (read data).
+APB transactions consist of two phases: setup and enable.
+During setup, the address and control signals are driven; during enable, data transfer occurs.
+This simplicity reduces design complexity and enables easier verification.

 ## 🛠️ Prerequisites

 To run the RTL and testbench, you need: